 Class Two: 45-60 minutes

 A slide presentation in an auditorium to the entire grade to illustrate the archaeological concepts and ideas discussed in the individual classes.
-The slides provide an opportunity for the students to see what archaeologists do and how archaeology works.
+The images provide an opportunity for the students to see what archaeologists do and how archaeology works.
 Some question-and-answers are possible as well despite the large group.
-The number of slides shown can vary depending on the time permitted.
+The number of images shown can vary depending on the time permitted.